jbayer/scm-buildpack/README.md

 ## Usage

-* use an app with a .buildpacks file in the root that has 1 line for each buildpack. the 1st line is likely the git-buildpack and subsequent lines should be other buildpacks that ready your app code to run
+* use an app with a .buildpacks file in the root that has 1 line for each buildpack. the 1st line is likely the scm-buildpack and subsequent lines should be other buildpacks that ready your app code to run
-* have a .gitbuildpack file in the root of the app so the git-buildpack bin/detect script returns 0
+* have a .scmbuildpack file in the root of the app so the scm-buildpack bin/detect script returns 0
 * set an SCM_URL environment variable with the URL to your git repository or your http URL that ends in .tgz or .zip
+* optionally set an SCM_BRANCH environment variable with the branch name you want to use

 ## Example